Statistics Notebook

 np.percentile(amounts, [25, 50, 75, 90]) # all at once

-Percentiles answer: "what value is X% of the data below?"
-A transaction at the 90th percentile means 90% of all transactions are lower.
+Percentiles answer this: "what value is X% of the data below?"
+A transaction at the 90th percentile means 90% of all transactions are smaller than it.

 Skewness